The Herzfeld Caribbean Basin Fund (NASDAQ: CUBA)

 Kay Tatum, Ph.D., CPA, joined the board in 2007.
 Kay is an Associate Professor of Accounting at the University of Miami School of Business Administration, where she has been since 1986.
 She also served as Chair of the Department of Accounting from 2004-2008.

 Thomas J. Herzfeld has served as Chairman of the Board since inception of The Herzfeld Caribbean Basin Fund, Inc. in 1993.
-In addition, he is the Chairman and President of Thomas J. Herzfeld Advisors, Inc., the Fund's investment advisor.
+In addition, he is the Chairman of Thomas J. Herzfeld Advisors, Inc., the Fund's investment advisor.
 Thomas entered the securities industry in 1968, was founder of a New York Stock Exchange member firm in 1970 and was the Chairman and President of FINRA member firm Thomas J. Herzfeld & Co., Inc., formed in 1981.

 American Stock Transfer & Trust Company, LLC (AST) is Herzfeld Caribbean Basin Fund, Inc.’s transfer agent, dividend disbursing agent and dividend reinvestment administrator.
 AST's automated telephone support services are available 24 hours per day, seven days per week.
 AST's staff also is available by mail or on the Internet.